 - Redheaded Stepchild - The music video for "Born Free" uses a genocide against redheads as a metaphor for the crimes against humanity committed in Sri Lanka, in particular against the Tamils.
 It opens with a SWAT team raiding an apartment to capture one redheaded young man and everything goes downward from there.

-- Self-Titled Album: She hasn't made an album with the title M.I.A. but MAYA is an abbreviated version of her real name.
+- Self-Titled Album: She hasn't made an album with the title M.I.A. but Mathangi is her real name and MAYA is an abbreviatIon of it..